 One particular memory that stands out is when I visited the Moscow Architectural Institute as a child.
 The halls were filled with architectural models, drawings, and discussions about space, design, and art.
 This environment, full of creativity and the constraints associated with growing up in the Soviet Union, was my first exposure to the fact that art and architecture are closely connected.

-It was then that I realized the power of interpretation and the potential of working in the simplest conditions with shapes and spaces and still evoke emotions – a realization that still influences my work today.
+It was then that I realized the power of interpretation and the potential of working in the simplest conditions with shapes and spaces and still evoking emotions – a realization that still influences my work today.

 Yes, I have always worked in the art and design field.
 My background in architecture naturally led me to explore the intersection of these disciplines.
 From founding the Treivas Architecture Bureau to collaborating on museum exhibitions and working as a crystal glass designer, my career has consistently revolved around creative expression.
 Whether it’s designing buildings, crafting exhibition spaces, or creating objects, my work has always been deeply rooted in both art and design.
 These fields have allowed me to explore different forms of creativity while maintaining a focus on craftsmanship and aesthetics.